Butt Augmentation

 There are two basic approaches to implant placement:

-1. Intramuscular – the implant is placed in a pocket formed within the gluteal muscles
+1. Intramuscular: The implant is placed in a pocket formed within the gluteal muscles.

-2. Subfascial – the implant is placed between the muscle and the skin, just under the thin layer of connective tissue that covers the muscles (the fascia).
+2. Subfascial: The implant is placed between the muscle and the skin, just under the thin layer of connective tissue that covers the muscles (the fascia).

 5. Implant Positioning: Next, the surgeon positions the implants to achieve the desired shape and projection.
-They ensure that the implants are symmetrically placed to create a balanced appearance.

 Recovery time